Open House Presentation for Elementary and Middle

 What does is mean to be identified as "gifted and talented" (GT)?

-GT sounds like a label of privilege, but in WCPS "GT" describes the unique curriculum that meets the specialized needs of a student who is identified for that program through multiple measures: aptitude, performance, and potential.
-Students who are identified to receive GT services need not travel outside of the attendance zone for their school to receive this specialized curriculum.
+GT sounds like a label of privilege, but in WCPS "GT" describes the unique curriculum that meets the specialized needs of a student who is identified for that program through multiple measures: ability/aptitude, performance, and potential.
+Students who are identified to receive GT services need not travel outside of their school's attendance zone to receive this specialized curriculum.

 Elementary GATE (Gifted and Talented Education)